 Download the Zero Waste symbol

-Unlike the universal recycling logo, that has an international recognition, there are a lot of different versions used to symbolize the Zero Waste movement.
-This is the reason that for the launch of our new website, Recycling.com in july 2016, we decided to make our own unique interpretation.
+Unlike the universal recycling logo, that has international recognition, there are a lot of different versions used to symbolize the Zero Waste movement.
+This is the reason that for the launch of our new website, Recycling.com in July 2016, we decided to make our own unique interpretation.

 Our version of the Zero Waste symbol or logo is free to use.
 You can download the zero waste logo below in different file formats.

-This version of the Zero Waste logo is in the public domain and free to use.
+This version of the Zero Waste logo is free of use.

 Background of our Zero Waste logo

-From the four elements the Zero Waste movement wants to eliminate fire (incineration) and earth (landfill).
-The Rainbow is the symbol for the two remaining elements water and light.
+From the four elements of nature, the Zero Waste movement wants to eliminate fire (incineration) and earth (landfill).
+The Rainbow is the symbol of the two remaining elements water and light.

 The Rainbow seems linear but is in fact circular (source: Wikipedia), depending on our point of view.
-We also have to change our point of view going from a linear end-to-end to a circular full circle economy.
-The pot of gold of landfill is not the end of the rainbow but the real pot is inside and is clean water supported by a circular recycling based economy.
+We also have to change our point of view going from a linear end-to-end to a full circular economy.

-As seen in the Zero Waste Logo, recycling is in the core or negative space of the rainbow and is in the violet colour.
-We usually look as humans from the outside in but we have to change our view from the inside out.
-An average human adult male consists for an average 69% (source: Wikipedia) of water and we are refreshing ourselves with an average 1 – 3 liters of drinking water a day (source: Wikipedia).
+As seen in our Zero Waste Logo, the recycling symbol is in the core of the negative space of the rainbow and is in the violet color.
+We usually look at the situation as humans from the outside in but we have to change our view from the inside out.
+An human adult male consists for an average 69% (source: Wikipedia) of water and we are refreshing ourselves with an average 1 – 3 liters of drinking water a day (source: Wikipedia).
 Clean water is vital for our future.

-The prisms that reflect the sun in the water mark the horizon we have as the moving goal or ideal of the Zero Waste movement.
-We have to rethink our behaviour and to look beyond our own (in time limited) horizon and take away the limits of our view.
+The prisms that reflect the sun in the watermark the horizon we have as the moving goal or ideal of the Zero Waste movement.
+We have to rethink our behavior and to look beyond our own (in time-limited) horizon and take away the limits of our view.

 Closing the loops and 100% recycling figures as our shooting target in the full rainbow.